OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings/csharp/README.md

 # Graph bulk meetings

-This is a sample application which demonstrates how to create meeting in bulk on Teams calendar use to create meeting to upload excel sheet.
+This sample application allows users to efficiently create multiple meetings in Microsoft Teams calendars by uploading an Excel sheet.
+It utilizes the Graph API, provides a user-friendly tab interface for interaction, and includes comprehensive setup instructions for Microsoft Entra ID app registration and bot configuration.

 ## Included Features
 * Tabs